rick68/eigenjs/README.md

 #### mat.middleRows(startRow, n)

-Returns a block consisting of a range of rows of it.
+Returns a block consisting of a range of rows of *this.

 ```js
 var M = require('eigenjs').Matrix